Panchovix/stable-diffusion-webui-reForge/README.md

 * ersatzForge: https://github.com/DenOfEquity/ersatzForge, from DenOfEquity, based on Forge2, but as he says, with (experimental, opinionated) changes to Forge2 webUI.

 Thanks!

-# Stable Diffusion WebUI Forge/reForge

-Stable Diffusion WebUI Forge/reForge is a platform on top of [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (based on [Gradio](https://www.gradio.app/)) to make development easier, optimize resource management, speed up inference, and study experimental features.

-The name "Forge" is inspired from "Minecraft Forge".
-This project is aimed at becoming SD WebUI's Forge.

 # Forge2/reForge2